rickardvh/budo-notes/iaido/msjr/hayashizaki-jushin-jikiden-ryu-mokuroku.md

 [^1]: This heading is listed slightly differently from the others, and seems to be neither a section under Forms nor a completely separate heading, as it is written lower than the surrounding headings almost so as to fit in with the preceding section.

+[^2]: This one is left out from another version of the scroll.

-[^2]: The character 鈠 does not occur in standard Japanese usage, and its reading in this context is uncertain.
+[^3]: The character 鈠 does not occur in standard Japanese usage, and its reading in this context is uncertain.
 It is a [rare Chinese character](https://dict.variants.moe.edu.tw/dictView.jsp?ID=106643) denoting a type of small spear.
 By analogy, the likely kun’yomi would be ほこ (*hoko*), and the on’yomi エキ/ヤク (*eki*/*yaku*).
 However, it may also have been used here as a variant or scribal substitution for 鍛 (*kitae*), meaning "to forge" or "to strengthen".
 鈠 has since been dropped from the kata name, which is now simply 骨防, variously read as *Koppō*, *Kobbō*, or *Kotsubō*.
 On the face of it, *Kotsubō* seems like the most likely reading, but *Koppō* appears to be the most common in Shimomura-ha lineages, wherefore I have chosen to go with that.

-[^3]: The actual character used here is an old shorthand variant.
+[^4]: The actual character used here is an old shorthand variant.
 It is included in Unicode extension block B with the character point U+20B0B, but cannot be rendered in common fonts.